Super Bowl XXVII: Resurrection of the Dallas Cowboys

-With all this talent, the Cowboys would be considered by many to be one of the deepest and most talented teams to take to the gridiron.

 Playoffs

 The Cowboys easily defeated their first playoff opponent, the Philadelphia Eagles, 34–10.
 Dallas' defense held the Eagles to only 178 offensive yards and sacked quarterback Randall Cunningham five times.
 Meanwhile, the Cowboys recorded 160 rushing yards and 185 passing yards.
 Aikman completed 15 of 25 passes and 2 touchdowns, while Smith ran for 114 yards and a touchdown.

 Dallas then defeated the San Francisco 49ers 30–20 in the NFC Championship Game at Candlestick Park.
 This was the first time that the two teams met in the NFC Championship since the 49ers narrowly beat the Cowboys in the 1981 NFC Championship Game on Joe Montana's late touchdown pass to Dwight Clark known as "The Catch".
 The 49ers came into the game with the league's best regular season record at 14–2 and led the league in scoring with 431 points.
 But in this game, the Cowboys built a 24–13 lead going into the fourth quarter, as Aikman capped a nine-minute drive with a 16-yard touchdown pass to Smith.
 However, Steve Young's 5-yard touchdown pass to Jerry Rice cut the lead to 24–20 with 4:22 left in the game.
 But instead of trying to run out the clock with a running play, the Cowboys called a pass play: 896 F Flat, with a post on one side and a curl on the other.
 Irvin switched places in the formation with Harper to catch the curl since Aikman had thrown there twice before, but Aikman threw to Harper on the post when the 49ers showed blitz and Harper caught it and turned it into a 70-yard gain to the 49ers 10-yard line.
 Three plays later, Aikman threw a 6-yard touchdown pass to wide receiver Kelvin Martin to clinch the victory (the extra point was blocked).
 Aikman finished with 332 passing yards and 2 touchdowns, with no interceptions.